rodmachen/snippets/node/use-n-to-install-multiple-nodes.md

 # Use N to install multiple versions of Node

 First, make sure some version of Node is installed (mainly for the accompanying NPM capabilities.)
-I suggest using [Homebrew](http://brew.sh/).
+For Macs, I suggest using [Homebrew](http://brew.sh/).

 ```
 $ brew install node